 In this program, we will examine the nature of money, finance, monetary policy and power in the world market system.
 We will focus on historical moments of financial volatility, hyper-inflation and collapsing speculative bubbles.
 This will aid us in understanding the 2008 economic crash, the lessons learned and perhaps now forgotten.
 We will consider what government’s roles should be in regulating financial sectors.
 As we explore these issues, we will be conscious of how the structure of our financial system differentially impacts the poor, people of color, the working class, and the holders of financial instruments (e.g., the rich and pension funds).

 The program will consist of three parts.
-Lecture and workshop will focus on introduction to macroeconomics and quantitative methods.
-Seminar readings will focus on mainstream, institutionalist, Keynesian and political economy interpretations of historical and current financial crises.
-Finally, each student will complete a research project related to money, finance and/or economic justice.
+Morning lecture and workshop will focus on introduction to macroeconomics and quantitative methods.
+Afternoon seminars will focus on mainstream, institutionalist, Keynesian and political economy interpretations of historical and current financial crises.
+Finally, students will complete two mini-projects related to money, finance and/or economic justice.

 business, government and non-profits.